14 hot new global restaurants for 2018

 Four Seasons

-The new Four Seasons resort in the Seychelles at Desroches Island includes the relaxed but refined The Lighthouse restaurant, where grilled fish and meat and a seafood raw bar are all on offer.
+The new Four Seasons resort in the Seychelles at Desroches Island includes the relaxed but refined The Lighthouse restaurant, where grilled fish and meat and a raw seafood bar are all on offer.

 As the name suggests, The Lighthouse is one of the island's most iconic buildings and a terrace bar provides enviable Indian Ocean views for sundowner cocktails.